firoj0/github-action/docs/EXAMPLES.md

 ## Compatibility

-- demonstrate the latest version of [cypress-io/github-action](https://github.com/cypress-io/github-action) (currently v5)
+- demonstrate the latest version of [cypress-io/github-action](https://github.com/cypress-io/github-action)
-- be compatible with the latest major version of Cypress (see [Cypress Changelog](https://docs.cypress.io/guides/references/changelog)) (currently 12.x)
+- be compatible with the latest major version of Cypress (see [Cypress Changelog](https://docs.cypress.io/guides/references/changelog))
 - be compatible with currently supported versions of Node.js (see [Node.js Release Schedule](https://github.com/nodejs/release#release-schedule)) (maintenance, LTS and current versions)
-- run on `ubuntu-latest` (currently [unbuntu-22.04](https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md))
+- run on `ubuntu-latest`
-- also be capable of running on `windows-latest` (currently [windows-2022](https://github.com/actions/runner-images/blob/main/images/win/Windows2022-Readme.md))
+- also be capable of running on `windows-latest`
-- and on `macos-latest`  (currently [macos-12](https://github.com/actions/runner-images/blob/main/images/macos/macos-12-Readme.md))
+- and on `macos-latest`
 - not generate any GitHub deprecation notices

 ### Optional components